 Her practice as a printmaker has been governed by the conventions of mark making, and she is recognised nationally and internationally for her distinctive cutting and engraving methods and style.
 Her painting is characterized by a strong chiaroscuro, repetition of mark making and shifting patterns of light and shadow.
 In her imagery ,she continues to explore the sea, representations of water, storms, shipwrecks, fabulous sea monsters and fountains.

 Jennifer Marshall’s paintings, prints and artist’s books are highly regarded.
 She has exhibited throughout Australia and in Japan, France, Italy, Poland and the UK.
-She is represented in major State and Regional Art collections as well as numerous private and public collections and her work is included in the archive of the Glasgow Print Workshop .
+She is represented in major State and Regional Art collections as well as numerous private and public collections and her work is included in the archive of the Glasgow Print Studio .